Saigesp/aws-developer-cert/Kinesis.md

 Amazon Kinesis Data Streams can automatically encrypt sensitive data as a producer enters it into a stream with [KMS](KMS.md) master keys.

 To read from or write to an encrypted stream, producer and consumer applications must have permission to access the master key.

+## Kinesis Producer Library (KPL)

+Interface that enables you to quickly achieve high producer throughput with minimal client resources.